fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Fredrik, university was challenging and fun.
+But now that i started working as a programmer i find that the job is to easy and under stimulating, i am so bored with it aftwr 1 year.
+What should i do?
+On the bright side i 0 stress in my life now.
+Its like i have to choose between boredom and stress.

 > How can I deal with the terrible knowledge that I am the mediocre programmer?

 > What are the languages that are big code base friendly/efficient?
 Is it mostly java and c# ?